lingtalfi/Light_BreezeGenerator/doc/api/Ling/Light_BreezeGenerator/Generator/LingBreezeGenerator.md

 - uniqueIndexesVariables: array (more details in the getUniqueIndexesVariables method comments)
 - autoIncrementedKey: string|false
 - useMicroPermission: bool=false, whether to use the micro permission system
-- microPermissionPluginName: string, the name of the plugin handling the micro permission checking (if useMicroPermission is true)